Modernizing Ontario for People and Businesses Act, 2020, S.O. 2020, c. 18, Sched. 11Skip to content

 Consolidation Period: From July 21, 2020 to the e-Laws currency date.

 Note: THIS ACT IS NOT YET IN FORCE.
-It comes into force on a day to be named by proclamation of the Lieutenant Governor.
+It comes into force on January 1, 2021, the day named by proclamation of the Lieutenant Governor.

 Ontario is committed to fostering a strong business climate that supports growth while ensuring appropriate regulatory oversights that protect the public, workers and the environment.